KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 - `.my-button` (specificity 0 1 0)
 - `.my-overlay > .my-button` (specificity 0 2 0)

 Since `.my-overlay > .my-button` has a higher specificity, its styles will _always_ override `.my-button` styles (as desired), regardless of declaration order.
-Furthermore, the intent is clear: "style this button" vs. "style this button _when_ it is inside an overlay."
+Furthermore, the intent is clear: “style this button” vs. “style this button _when_ it is inside an overlay”.
 Having a selector such as `.my-overlay-button` might make sense to us, but CSS doesn’t understand that it’s intended for a button inside of an overlay. **Specificity is really useful.** Take advantage of it.

 By the way, with a well-structured design system, contextual styling can (and should) be avoided.
 See [this article by Harry Roberts on contextual styling](https://csswizardry.com/2015/06/contextual-styling-ui-components-nesting-and-implementation-detail/) for more information.

 ### Customization

 As a developer who understands the value of good, consistent design, you’ll probably want a component to be customizable by any developer who decides to use it.
-There are many ways that you can make configurable styles and themes in Sass, but the simplest is to provide an "API" of default variables in the component stylesheets:
+There are many ways that you can make configurable styles and themes in Sass, but the simplest is to provide an “API” of default variables in the component stylesheets:

 ```scss
 // in base/_color.scss: